lcilliers/hobbies-modelling4comfort/_projects/ss-great-britain.md

 This vessel bridged the gap between the age of sail and modern steam-powered ocean liners.
 The restoration work in the museum in Bristol is magnificent, inspiring me to capture it in miniature.

+## Why This Project?

+The SS Great Britain represents a personal fascination with:

+- The engineering genius of Brunel
+- The transition period from sail to steam
+- Bristol's rich maritime heritage
+- The preservation and restoration efforts that saved this historic vessel

+This will be the most ambitious project undertaken so far, requiring new skills, extensive research, and dedication to historical accuracy.

 ## Project Goals

 - Source kit or build from scratch